lsphillips/alttpr-for-my-retro-pie/README.md

 ## Raspberry Pi Installation

 > [!WARNING]
-> Electron requires a higher version of `glibc` than what the supported RetroPie image provide; therefore this will only work if you [manually install](https://retropie.org.uk/docs/Manual-Installation/) RetroPie on a version of Raspberry Pi OS based on Debian Bullseye or later.
+> Electron requires a higher version of `glibc` than what the latest supported RetroPie image uses; therefore this will only work if you [manually install](https://retropie.org.uk/docs/Manual-Installation/) RetroPie on a version of Raspberry Pi OS based on Debian Bullseye or later.
+This is not officially supported so your mileage may vary.

 First, login in to your Raspberry Pi and download the installer by running this command: